-New Zealand cuisine shares some similar characteristics to Australian cuisine as they are also a mix of cooking cultures from Britain and the Mediterranean.
-And the Pacific RimTheir foods are also impacted by the Māori culture, which are indigenous people that live in New Zealand.
+New Zealand cuisine shares some similar characteristics with Australian cuisine, being a mix of cooking cultures from Britain and the Mediterranean, as well as the Pacific Rim.
+Additionally, New Zealand foods are influenced by the Māori culture, the indigenous people of the country.

 They mainly use local ingredients and seasonal variations to create delectable New Zealand foods.
 Until the late 18th century, Europeans moved to this country and brought the foods, including pork and potatoes, that the Māori had adopted into their diets.

 Currently, the main meal in New Zealand is dinner.
 They also have a fast-food culture like Australia, the United States, and Britain.
 New Zealanders refer to gatherings with barbecue dishes or potluck treats in the summer.

 Impressive drinks in New Zealand must be their wine.
 Indeed, this industry is another big plus with several top wine products like Pinot Gris and Pinot Noir.
 Besides that, beer is the most common drink here.

 Popular dishes: Savory pies, fish and chips, seafood fritters, Hāngi (food cooked by heated rocks), and more

 Popular drinks: Beer, wine, tea, coffee

 Let’s fly to Auckland – a big city in New Zealand and start your foodie tour.

 Fiji is an island country with wide choices of seafood and leafy veggies.
 Healthy and farm-based components drive their cuisine.
 Traditionally, coconut and tuber were popular ingredients, but rice, tea, and flour have become their staple foods after colonization.